Valcour Aime

-François-Gabriel "Valcour" Aime (1797–1867) was a slave owner, sugar planter, philanthropist, and pioneer in the large-scale refining of sugar.
+François-Gabriel "Valcour" Aime (1797–1867) was an American sugar planter, slave owner, and pioneer in the large-scale refining of sugar.
 Known as the "Louis XIV of Louisiana," he was reputedly the wealthiest person in the South.

 Aime owned a plantation in Vacherie, Louisiana, called the St. James Refinery Plantation, but it became known as Le Petit Versailles due to its opulence.
 (The plantation mansion burned down in 1920.)

 Biography

 François-Gabriel was born in 1797 in St. Charles Parish, Louisiana at the Aime Plantation, to François-Gabriel Aime II (1768-1799) and Marie Félicité Julie Fortier (1778-1806).
 He was called Valcour by his nurse as a baby and was known by that name for the rest of his life.
 His father died when he was two years old and his mother six years later.
 Aime was placed in the charge of his maternal grandfather, Michel Fortier (1750-1819), who raised him.